wimpysworld/nix-config/README.md

 ## Installing 💾

-- Boot off a .iso image created by this flake using `rebuild-iso-desktop` or `rebuild-iso-console` (*see below*)
+- Boot off a .iso image created by this flake using `build-iso-desktop` or `build-iso-console` (*see below*)
 - Put the .iso image on a USB drive
 - Boot the target computer from the USB drive
 - Two installation options are available:
-  1 Use the graphical Calamares installer to install an adhoc system 2 Run `install-system <hostname> <username>` from a terminal
+  1 Use the graphical Calamares installer to install an ad-hoc system 2 Run `install-system <hostname> <username>` from a terminal
    - The install script uses [Disko] to automatically partition and format the disks, then uses my flake via `nixos-install` to complete a full-system installation
    - This flake is copied to the target user's home directory as `~/Zero/nix-config`
 - Make a cuppa 🫖
 - Reboot
-- Login and run `rebuild-home` (*see below*) from a terminal to complete the Home Manager configuration.
+- Login and run `switch-home` (*see below*) from a terminal to complete the Home Manager configuration.

 If the target system is booted from something other than the .iso image created by this flake, you can still install the system using the following: